Parenting Time Schedules

 What Happens if My Former Spouse and I Can't Agree?

 If you and your former spouse cannot agree on a parenting time schedule, the court will create one for you.
 However, prior to the court stepping in, what is most likely to happen is for the court to send you and your former spouse to attend a free parenting time mediation program at the court, without your attorneys.
 In mediation, a neutral third-party mediator will determine whether or not you and your ex-spouse can create a schedule.

 Do You Have Questions About Parenting Time Schedules?
 Call Us.

-Throughout our more than 30 years of legal practice, we have helped clients like you create parenting time schedules that have benefited their children throughout all stages of their development.
+Throughout our more than 60 years of combined legal practice, we have helped clients like you create parenting time schedules that have benefited their children throughout all stages of their development.
 If you would like our help, contact an experienced Monmouth County divorce lawyer at the Law Office of Steven P. Monaghan, LLC to schedule your free consultation.

 Call our offices today at (732) 624-6343 to get started with our highly skilled team!